Press Releases << All Press Releases

 January 04, 2017

-SANTA MONICA, CA. — Preparing today's students for tomorrow's workplace is the cornerstone of Amanda Christensen's fourth-grade classroom where engaging lessons highlight communication, critical thinking, creativity and collaboration.
+SANTA MONICA, Calif. — Preparing today's students for tomorrow's workplace is the cornerstone of Amanda Christensen's fourth-grade classroom where engaging lessons highlight communication, critical thinking, creativity and collaboration.
 A proponent of Socratic Seminars, Christensen plans lessons with open-ended discussions that encourage children to lead with questions and listen to fellow classmates.
 Respectful of multiple perspectives, Christensen's students problem-solve together, and easily navigate the digital world with technology and apps to present their work.

 This morning, Christensen was presented with the prestigious Milken Educator Award for her forward-thinking teaching methods rooted in the development of 21st-century skills.
 The honor comes with a $25,000 cash prize for her to use as she chooses.
 Longfellow's "lions" roared with congratulations during an all-school assembly secretly planned in her honor.